imustafin/imustafin.github.io/en/_posts/2020-11-09-react-ant-rails-graphql-direct-upload.md

 <%= form.file_field :avatar %>
 ```

-In our project we were not using Rails views and the layout was rendered
+We were not using Rails views in this project before and the layout was rendered
-only by React, because of this Rails views did not suit our case.
+only by React, because of this we needed some other way to upload files.

 ## Solution
 The solution is based on articles